-"I Do Not Like Being A Mother"
+"I Do Not Like Being a Mother"

 Posted Jul 20, 2013

 This is what my client Didi told me yesterday.
 After she said, “I do not like being a mother,” she said, “I never did and I feel really guilty.
-When my son was a year-old someone said, ‘how do you like being a mom?’ with a big, assuming smile on his face and I wanted to say, ‘I don’t’ but instead I said ‘It is great.”
-In that moment I was scared that I was feeling the way I was feeling.
+When my son was a year old someone said, ‘How do you like being a mom?’ with a big, assuming smile on his face and I wanted to say, ‘I don’t,’ but instead I said ‘It is great.'
+In that moment I was scared that I was feeling the way I was feeling."

 Didi is worried that she is not cut out for the job of motherhood.
 The crying makes her tense.
 The tedium makes her depressed.
-The serving and the slaving and the getting the meal on the table is deadening and she feels resentful.
+The serving and the slaving and the getting the meal on the table are deadening and she feels resentful.
 She did suffer from a postpartum depression that but that was eight years ago.

 "What I cannot figure out,” says Didi, “is why or how this is supposed to be enjoyable.
 It makes no sense that you spend your life trying to get them to brush their teeth, pick up their clothes, do their homework, practice, get out of bed and stop fighting when this is simply not what they want to do.
 My son has oppositional defiant disorder and he hits me and says he hates me.
 What am I supposed to do, say, ‘Yes honey, I understand.
 You must be very frustrated.’
 He is a tour de force.
 I am no match for his personality, his refusals.
 Fighting with him is exhausting; I would rather be doing almost anything else.
 What is wrong with me?
 Am I a bad person?
 I know I am a bad mother.
 I could possibly be the worst mother on earth.